pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 master_target_pool: <replace with $master_target_pool>
 ```

-### Deploy our k8s cluster
+### Deploy our Kubernetes cluster

-Finally, it's time to deploy k8s.
+Finally, it's time to deploy Kubernetes.
 We have the handy script `deploy_k8s` which will uses the CFCR BOSH release to configure and launch our cluster.
-It'll create VMs for our k8s master and workers, set up the CAs and certs correctly, and well as launch all the k8s processes.
+It'll create VMs for our Kubernetes master and workers, set up the CAs and certs correctly, and well as launch all the Kubernetes processes.

 ```sh
 $ kubo-deployment/bin/deploy_k8s ~/cfcr-config my-k8s-cluster